 The Rysp (Plain Tasty) crisps come in three flavours: Garlic and Rosemary, Caraway and Black Pepper and Dulse and Sesame.
 I liked all the flavours and the crisp texture but my favourite was the garlic and rosemary.
 I’d happily snack on these as the come in place of crisps.
 The topping I enjoyed most (on the garlic crisp) was a chunk of cheddar with pickled beetroot.
 RRP £14.40 for 12 x 30g from independent retailers or online.

 All together this was a fresh and vibrant dinner which left me full but mostly full of salad and beetroot (and a little cheese of course!).
 The fresh herbs in the salad really lifted it and the dill added a great aniseed flavour.
 The thing I most enjoyed was picking what you fancied and constructing your own little crackers; it keeps everyone happy and they are different every time.Thank you to Finn Crisp and Plain Tasty for the crackers and crisps.
-All opinions expressed are my own.
+All opinions and words expressed are my own.